What is lupus

 Lupus symptoms triggered by medications usually get better when they stop taking the medication.

-Lupus can affect people of all ages but those between the ages of 15 and 45 are the age group that is often affected
+This disease can affect people of all ages but those between the ages of 15 and 45 are the age group that is often affected

 Lupus is found to be more common in African Americans, Hispanics, and Asian-Americans women.